ktatar/MASOM/README.md

 MASOM v1 is created in part of Kıvanç Tatar's doctoral studies, supervised by Philippe Pasquier, Steve Dipaola, Oliver Bown, and externally reviewed by Matthew Yee-King; and funded by a doctoral scholarship from Philippe Pasquier's SSHRC Insight and NSERC Discovery grants.

+I would like to also thank Notto J. W. Thelle, Ronald Boerson, Jianyu Fan, Jeff Ens, and Jonas Krasch for their contributions.